What is Heatstroke? And How Can It Be Prevented?

 - Make sure nearby medical services are available in case of emergency.

-Immediate Actions if Heatstroke Happens:
+Immediate Actions if Heatstroke Happens

 - Loosen tight clothing.